 Working in comfortable conditions

 There is nothing cozier than home, sweet home.
-Working in an environment you know very well, on your own terms: with coffee in your favorite mug, in comfortable outfit, by your desk or on your cozy couch with everything you need at hand.
+Working in an environment you know very well, on your own terms, can be great: with coffee in your favorite mug, in a comfortable outfit, by your desk or on your cozy couch with everything you need at hand.
 You can add lovely details that will make this space more personal and warm, like pictures, decorations, candles.
 You can also improve the ergonomics of your workspace, by having a desk and a comfortable chair tailored exactly to your needs.

 As Lukasz points out:

-“I’m able to customize my working environment according to my needs - I can work from home at my desk in winter or under arbor at my parents in law’s house during summer.”
+“I’m able to customize my working environment according to my needs - I can work from home at my desk in winter or under an arbor at my parents-in-law’s house during summer.”

 Organizing your work in your living room, kitchen, garden or wherever you desire can be fun and rewarding - in familiar, comfy conditions you feel better and thus you work better.